[ <<previous | index | next >> ]

 Timba drove us down the dirt road to the main road of Karatu once more, then turned right, to the west and Ngorongoro crater.
 We passed more Masai herders and groups of boys with faces painted black and white.
 One Maasai was leading a group of donkeys, which Timba said were "Maasai Land Cruisers".
 We soon reached the Ngorongoro Conservation Area gate, which was a literal gate spanned by a large arch, which the road went through, flanked by an administrative office on the right, and a visitor centre with gift shop on the left.
 There was also a toilet block to the left in a separate building.
 As we approached the gate, we saw a troop of baboons by the side of the road.
 At the parking area in front of the gate there were several cars already, and tourists milling about, some of them trying to get photos of the baboons without getting too close.

 We passed through the massive gate and it felt like entering Jurassic Park, as beyond was obviously another world.
-The road immediately changed from paved to heavily compacted dirt and narrowed considerably, and the terrain became steeper, more densely overgrown, and pressed harder on the road.
+The road immediately changed from paved to heavily compacted dirt and narrowed considerably, and the terrain became steeper and more densely overgrown, with the jungle pressing harder on the road.
 We climbed quickly and soon came upon a queue of a few cars behind the two trucks, moving very slowly.
 We followed slowly for some time, as the land rose to meet the cloud base and the air became foggy.
 Eventually Timba overtook the slow vehicles, passing carefully on the narrow road, and we sped off, quickly gaining altitude.
 The fog grew thicker as we climbed.

-But we weren't descending today.
+But we weren't descending into the crater today.
 We continued driving, turning left away from the crater rim and back downhill to the surrounding plains.
 Here we saw zebra and wildebeest, and bit further along was a small lake where we saw flamingoes for the first time, both the greater and lesser.
-The road now became more rocky and corrugated, and we rattled along at a good clip, passing through increasingly flag and dry looking terrain.
+Timba said this wasn't a "real" lake - it only formed during the rainy season as rainwater collected here, but most of the time the valley floor is dry.
+Stretching out into a flat plain, the road now became more rocky and corrugated, and we rattled along at a good clip, passing through increasingly flat and dry looking terrain.
 The grass was now a brown colour and the trees faded away, leaving only the odd acacia tree now and then.

 And then there were none.
 The land stretched off to the far horizon in all directions, covered in waves of yellow grass, with nary a tree to be seen anywhere.
 A small clump of trees that we passed marked the border between Ngorongoro and Serengeti National Park, but the park entrance gate was several kilometres further on.
 Timba explained that "serengeti" in the local Maasai language means "endless plains".
 A very apt description.